California Sunlight Hours & Renewable Energy Information

 Average Annual Wind Speed: 7.81 miles per hour

 California hosts a very favorable environment for solar panels, with high average peak sun hours and a lot of sunny days.

 Solar insolation levels in California rank in the top ten of the whole country, and many households and the big businesses of Silicon Valley and the likes take advantage of solar power at a very competitive level.

 The southern part of the state, like Dagget California and San Diego, have high average peak sun hours throughout the year.

 The Northern cities like Arcata California still rank high in solar insolation hours and are also great locations for solar power systems.

-Using a yearly average, there are 5.38 peak sun hours in the state of California.
+Using a yearly average, there are 5.38 daily peak sun hours across the state of California.